 Athabasca University has developed program learning outcomes that describe the career options that may be available to you upon graduating.

-Total credits in the program 120 Block transfer credit for two-year business diploma (excluding Ontario) 60 Block transfer credit for Ontario two-year business diploma 45 Block transfer credit for Ontario three-year business diploma up to 66 Required credits - Years 3 and 4 24 Required Marketing Major credits 9 Residency requirement.
+PROGRAM STRUCTURE Total credits in the program 120 Block transfer credit for two-year business diploma (excluding Ontario) 60 Block transfer credit for Ontario two-year business diploma 45 Block transfer credit for Ontario three-year business up diploma to 66 Required credits - Years 3 and 4 24 Required Marketing Major credits 9 Residency requirement.
 A minimum of 30 credits must be obtained through Athabasca University in senior (300/400 level) courses, including ADMN 404 .
 30 Graduation with Distinction or Great Distinction.
 At least 24 credits must be obtained through Athabasca University in order to be considered.
-24 Maximum Prior Learning Assessment and Recognition (PLAR) credit 9 Vears 1 and 2 (60 credits)
+24 Maximum Prior Learning Assessment and Recognition (PLAR) credit 9